Class Is Invariant to Context and Vice Versa: On Learning Invariance for Out-Of-Distribution Generalization: Conclusions

 Context imbalance is the main challenge in learning class invariance for OOD generalization.
 Prior work tackles this challenge in two ways: 1) relying on context supervision and 2) estimating context bias by classifier failures.
 We showed how they fail and hence proposed a novel approach called IRM for Context (IRMCon) that directly learns the context feature without context supervision.
 The success of IRMCon is based on: \emph{context is invariant to class}, which is the overlooked other side of the common principle---class is invariant to context.
 Thanks to the class supervision which has been already provided as environments in training data, IRMCon can achieve context invariance by using IRM on the intra-class sample similarity contrastive loss.
 We used the context feature for Inverse Probability Weighting (IPW): a method for context balancing, to learn the final classifier that generalizes to OOD.
 IRMCon-IPW achieves state-of-the-art results on several OOD benchmarks.

-\textbf{Acknowledgements} This research was supported by the Alibaba-NTU Singapore Joint Research Institute (JRI), and Artificial Intelligence Singapore (AISG), Alibaba Innovative Research (AIR) programme, A*STAR under its AME YIRG Grant (Project No.A20E6c0101).
+\textbf{Acknowledgements} This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-RP-2021-022), Alibaba-NTU Singapore Joint Research Institute (JRI) and Alibaba Innovative Research (AIR) programme, A*STAR under its AME YIRG Grant (Project No.A20E6c0101).